whisperrnote/whisperrchat-b82a8ded/SCHEMA_SUMMARY.md

-# 🎉 WhisperChat Database Schema - Complete!
+# 🎉 Tenchat Database Schema - Complete!

 ## What Was Built

-You now have a **comprehensive, production-ready database schema** for WhisperChat that can scale to become the next Telegram/WhatsApp with Web3 superpowers!
+You now have a **comprehensive, production-ready database schema** for Tenchat that can scale to become the next Telegram/WhatsApp with Web3 superpowers!

 ---